NiroSugir/url-shortener/Readme.md

   - use Material-UI for the design

 - Use express for backend server.
 Shouldnt require more than 3 endpoints for the shortener.
 One more for listing all the shortened urls for a total of 4.

+## Future Feature

+- make it possible for not just urls, but also email addresses
+  - useful for hiding email in public formums from bots